cloudability/lascivious/README.md

 ```

 3. Replace the zeroes with your API key from <https://www.kissmetrics.com/settings>
-4. Add the kiss metrics tag to whichever layouts you want to use Kiss Metrics
+4. Add `kiss_metrics_tag` to whichever layouts you want to use KISSmetrics
 with, usually all of them, e.g. here's what our header partial looks like:

 ```erb